gnolang/gno/docs/getting-started/using-gnokey.md

 All queries need to be pointed towards a specific remote address from which the state will be retrieved.

-### `query`
+To send ABCI queries, you can use the `gnokey query` subcommand, and provide it with the appropriate query.

-The query subcommand allows us to send different types of queries to a Gno.land network.
+The `query` subcommand allows us to send different types of queries to a Gno.land network.

 Below is a list of queries a user can make with `gnokey`: